ecumene/ecumene/posts/trainstop.md

 [Get Coding](get-coding.ca) is not a bootcamp.
 I don't really like the bootcamp style of teaching because people get left behind.
-Instead Get Coding is a 1-on-1 system where a student is paired with a coach for a module and upon completion of that module the student moves on to a new coach.
+Instead Get Coding is a 1-on-1 system where a student is paired with a coach for a module (such as HTML / CSS / JavaScript), in which the goal is to produce a fleshed out project by the end and then the student moves on to a new coach.
 This networks students with coaches around the city and gives them diverse experience.
-It ends up being cheaper than a bootcamp, because coaches have jobs outside of the dojo.
+It ends up being better value than a bootcamp, because coaches have jobs outside of the dojo.

 Nobody is salaried and that makes the program a great value for the